 Before Stripe, accepting payments on websites was costly, and more importantly, it was complicated.

-The company helped to change the way online businesses functioned, providing an easy way to accept online payments for the first time.
+Stripe’s innovations helped to change the way online businesses functioned, providing an easy way to accept online payments.

-Making things even more simple, they also found a way to integrate with a range of online hosting websites and providing their customers with pre-built code depending on the platform they use.
+The company also found a way to integrate with a range of online hosting websites, providing customers with pre-built code depending on the platform they use.

 Friendly For Customers and Their Users

-The company doesn’t only provide a high-quality product to its customers, though; they also provide high-quality customer service.
+The company provides more than a high-quality product to its customers; they also offer high-quality customer service.

 Stripe has one of the best reputations in their niche for the way they treat their customers and serve them.